gustavochm/phasepy/docs/source/index.rst

 	>>>	 w = 0.643558, GC = {'CH3':1, 'CH2':1,'OH(P)':1})
 	>>> mix = mixture(ethanol, water)

-If, for example, we need the bubble point of the of x = 0.5 of ethanol at 320K, we could use the Peng Robinson EoS with an advanced mix rule with UNIFAC model:
+If, for example, we need the bubble point of the of x = 0.5 of ethanol at 320 K, we could use the Peng Robinson EoS with an advanced mix rule with UNIFAC model:

 .. code-block:: python